-The CCG continue to manage serious incident reporting in accordance with the National Serious Incident Framework and ensure this is interpreted locally.
-During the time period covered by this report we have continued to scrutinise all incidents at the CCG Serious Incident Review Group (SIRG) for all cases meeting serious incidents threshold.
-To ensure root causes are identified, actions implemented, and lessons have been learnt.
-The CCG quality team supports the SIRG in NHS Liverpool CCG, where serious incidents are managed from key NHS services across Sefton where NHS Liverpool CCG is the lead commissioner.
+We continue to manage serious incident reporting in accordance with the National Serious Incident Framework and ensure this is interpreted locally.
+During the time period covered by this report we have continued to scrutinise all incidents in the Serious Incident Review Group (SIRG) that have met the serious incidents threshold to ensure root causes are identified, actions implemented, and lessons have been learnt.
+The quality team supports the SIRG in NHS Liverpool CCG where serious incidents are managed from key NHS services across Sefton where NHS Liverpool CCG is the lead commissioner.